numba/llvmlite/docs/source/user-guide/ir/values.rst

         meaning that the default alignment for the variable's type is used.

-.. class:: Function(module, typ, name)
+.. class:: Function(module, typ, name, section=None)

    A global function.